QuotaClub

 Three structural advantages that come from building specifically for first-time SDR candidates rather than mid-career sellers:

 1. Issy is currently in the seat.
-Hitting 177% to 344% of target every quarter at a fast-growing SaaS company.
+In her own SDR quarters at a fast-growing SaaS company she has finished between 177% and 344% of target.
 That means the cold-call advice, the email patterns, the LinkedIn play, and the interview answers are all calibrated to what actually works in 2026, not to what worked 5 or 10 years ago.

 2. The work is hands-on, not advisory.Issy looks at your actual CV and tells you which bullets are weak.
 She listens to your mock cold calls and tells you exactly what to change.
 She walks you through your offer letter and tells you what to push back on.
 It’s implementation, not strategy sessions.